jbpkp07/RatMaze/README.md

 If you already have Node installed, open your terminal, and browse to where you have cloned this Git repository and type:

-`node index <map>`
+`node index.js <map>`

 Maps available:  `map1`, `map2`, `map3`

 If you choose `map3` specifically, you can also provide custom map dimensions using this syntax:
-`node index map3 <width> <height>`   Example:   `node index map3 12 18`
+`node index.js map3 <width> <height>`   Example:   `node index.js map3 12 18`

 If there are Node module dependencies that you are missing, please type `npm install` and it will reference the package.json file in this repository to automatically resolve those missing dependencies.

-The main entry point for the server application is `index`, and the other auxillary files are used to provide Node modules that the application depends on.
+The main entry point for the server application is `index.js`, and the other auxillary files are used to provide Node modules that the application depends on.

 **Technologies used:**  Node, Typescript, Javascript, NPM, npm terminal-kit, npm cli-table